Last updated on January 29th, 2020 at 03:52 pm

 In the last four years, I have watched tens of Oxwall users with potential genius ideas come and ago – I’ve even had the pleasure of working on some of this platform and discussed visions and ideas with the clients – only to come back a year later to meet an empty page.

-While some are very convinced that Oxwall means failure for a developing site, some of my clients with me have found a way through the challenges and carved out a place for our names on the internet.
+While some are very convinced that Oxwall or Skadate means failure for a developing site, some of my clients with me have found a way through the challenges and carved out a place for their names on the internet.

 Your working time should be fully dedicated to growing your website with undivided attention.